PlumpMath/binrels/README.md

 This is a binary relations library written in Go.

-With this library you will be able to create grahps, populate them an calculate closures on them using different well known algorithms.
+With this library you will be able to create grahps, populate them an calculate closures on them using different well-known algorithms.

 # Motivation